 Attorneys regard certification as the most important stage in class action proceedings.

 Let’s study an example…

-Joe buys the world-famous ACME iSmartphone, but after two years the antenna stops working.
+- Joe buys the world-famous ACME iSmartphone, but after two years the antenna stops working.
 Tech reports reveal a malfunctioning circuit board caused the damage.
-Joe elects to sue ACME via class action.
+Joe decides to sue ACME by filing a class action lawsuit.